linux-system-roles/ha_cluster/README.md

 It cannot be used for *removing* ports.
 If you want to remove ports, you will need to use the firewall system role directly.

+NOTE: The version of the `ha_cluster` role is 1.7.5 or older, the firewall was configured by default if the firewalld was available when the `ha_cluster` role was executed.
+In the newer version, it does not happen unless `ha_cluster_manage_firewall` is set to `true`.

 #### `ha_cluster_manage_selinux`